NLnetLabs/krill/doc/development/multi_user/authorization.md

 within a handler function thereby requiring the function to be split up if separate rules need to be applied to different flows within it.

-Instead for the case where REST API handler functions all have to do almost but not quite exactly the same thing, the authorization check has been extracted to a Rust declarative macro (which does not require a separate crate).
+Instead, for the case where REST API handler functions all have to do almost but not quite exactly the same thing, the authorization check has been extracted to a Rust declarative macro (which does not require a separate crate).
 With more changes to the Krill REST API handling code it might be possible to use a normal function instead of a macro, but for now REST API handler functions invoke this macro via `aa!(...)`.
-AA here denotes that the macro checks that the given actor is both authenticated and has the necessary permission.
+AA here denotes that the macro checks that the given actor is both authenticated and authorized.

 The `aa!` macro can be described like so: